vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/guide.md

 You can control the generation of feed items for specific articles by configuring the feed options in frontmatter.

-If you want to remove a specific page from the feed, you can set `feed.enable` to `false` in the frontmatter of the page.
+To remove a specific page from the feed, you can set `feed.enable` to `false` in the frontmatter of the page.

 You can also add content directly to the feed plugin via `frontmatter.feed`.
 The supported options are as follows: